Here’s a look at the life of George H.W. Bush, the 41st president of the United States.

-June 1943 - Becomes the youngest pilot in the Navy at the time, after earning his commission and wings.
+June 1943 - After earning his commission and wings, becomes the youngest pilot in the Navy at the time.

 Late 1940s - Captain of the Yale University baseball team and plays in the first two College World Series in 1947 and 1948.

 1951 - Establishes the Bush-Overbey Oil Development Company with John Overbey.

 1953 - Forms Zapata Petroleum with William and Hugh Liedtke.

 1964 - Runs unsuccessfully for the US Senate.

 1967-1971 - US Representative from Texas’$2 7th District.

 1973-1974 - Chairman of the Republican National Committee.